elmar-hinz/Cool/README.md

 ```php
 class MySignal extends \Cool\AbstractSignal { ... }
 ```
 Signals are called by the static message send.

+There is nothing like signal injection, because signals are strongly related to the class they are send by.

 ```php
 MySignal::send($this, $optionallyMixedData);